Hzizzle/catalog/README.md

 ## 5. Create grader public/private key combo:
 On local machine use the command:\
-ssh-keygen
+ssh-keygen\
 This will create a pair of keys which I have called 'graderkey' and 'graderkey.pub'\
-A .ssh folder was then created in the follwing directory:
+A .ssh folder was then created in the following directory:\
 /home/grader/.ssh\
 The public key that was just generated 'graderkey.pub' was pasted into a new file called authorized_keys (using nano)\
 The grader user is now able to login using the following command:\